 I belong to a group of online wuxia/xianxia translators, and have been in this scene for almost four years, witnessing firsthand the rise of online Chinese pulp fiction around the world.

-As the scene grew to a more developed, mature industry, some of us turned from hobbyists into full-time translators.
+As the scene grew to a more developed, mature industry, some of us transitioned from hobbyists to full-time translators.
 I personally left behind a M&A consulting/corporate finance job to walk the jianghu full time.

 Most translators work with web novels and churn through anywhere from 6,000 to 9,000 Chinese characters a day.
-While high literature and web novels aren’t typically mentioned in the same sentence, it’d be no hyperbole to say that those of us who’ve been around have handled several hundreds of millions of characters in a few short years.
-To quote what a friend in the scene once said, at some point, quantity becomes quality through sheer force of volume.
+While high literature and web novels aren’t typically mentioned in the same sentence, it’d be no hyperbole to say that those of us who’ve stayed in the scene have handled several hundreds of millions of characters in a few short years.
+To quote what a friend/colleague once said, at some point, quantity becomes quality through sheer force of volume.

 In short, we’re some uber fans who live and breathe this material daily.
 Naturally, we’ve got some opinions on translation styles and principles, yours truly included.

 You say tomato, I say tomahto.
 So what’s in a name?